History of Tony Hawk in Timeline

 In 2020, the Tony Hawk Foundation changed its name to The Skatepark Project to better describe the organization's mission.

-In 2023, Tony Hawk auctioned a signed photograph of himself and Rick Thorne, with 50% of the proceeds to be donated to the Tyre Nichols Memorial Fund, which plans to build a skate park in Nichols' honor.
+In 2023, Tony Hawk auctioned a signed photograph of himself and Rick Thorne, with 50% of the proceeds to be donated to the Tyre Nichols Memorial Fund, which was created following the death of Tyre Nichols at the hands of law enforcement officers.